Salmantahir002/csv-analysis-tool/README.md

 # 📊 CSV Statistical Analyzer

 A web-based tool that allows users to **analyze CSV files** interactively.
 It provides **statistical summaries, data visualizations, missing value handling, duplicate management**, and more — all within a simple, user-friendly interface.
+This entire automated data analysis toolkit was **developed using Vibe Coding**.

 ---